The Poisson problem with complex numbers#

 complex128

-However, as we would like to solve linear algebra problems on the form \(Ax=b\), we need to be able to use matrices and vectors that support real and complex numbers.
-As PETSc is one of the most popular interfaces to linear algebra packages, we need to be able to work with their matrix and vector structures.
+However, as we would like to solve linear algebra problems of the form \(Ax=b\), we need to be able to use matrices and vectors that support real and complex numbers.
+As {PETSc} is the most popular interfaces to linear algebra packages, we need to be able to work with their matrix and vector structures.

 Unfortunately, PETSc only supports one floating type in their matrices, thus we need to install two versions of PETSc, one that supports float64 and one that supports complex128.
-In the docker images for DOLFINx, both versions are installed, and one can switch between them by calling source dolfinx-real-mode or source dolfinx-complex-mode.
-For the dolfinx/lab images, one can change the Python kernel to be either the real or complex mode, by going to Kernel->Change Kernel... and choose Python3 (ipykernel) (for real mode) or Python3 (DOLFINx complex) (for complex mode).
+In the [Docker images]orgs/FEniCS) for DOLFINx, both versions are installed, and one can switch between them by calling source dolfinx-real-mode or source dolfinx-complex-mode.
+For the dolfinx/lab images, one can change the Python kernel to be either the real or complex mode, by going to Kernel->Change Kernel... and choosing Python3 (ipykernel) (for real mode) or Python3 (DOLFINx complex) (for complex mode).

 We check that we are using the correct installation of PETSc by inspecting the scalar type.